smartcontractkit/documentation/docs/chainlink-keepers/introduction.md

 To resolve this issue, blockchain projects can:

-- Create highly reliable infrastructure trigger smart contract functions.
+- Create highly reliable infrastructure to trigger smart contract functions.
 This is centralized and often expensive to build and maintain.
 - Outsource it to a third party.
 This option is also centralized and creates a single point of failure.
 - Use an open market solution.
 This option is decentralized, but comes with complex incentive alignment, the potential for competitive bots that increase the cost of execution, and difficulty ensuring reliability.
 - Use the **Chainlink Keeper** Network.